-Pemberton Hall will open for the season beginning May 5, 2024.
-The Hall will be open the 1st and 3rd Sunday of months May through October from 1 - 3 p.m.
-Private tours can be scheduled by calling 443-235-9616 directly.
+The Hall will reopen the 1st and 3rd Sunday of months May through October from 1 - 3 p.m. in 2025.
+Private tours can be scheduled by calling 443-235-9616.

 Pemberton Hall is an outstanding example of eighteenth-century Eastern Shore regional architecture.
 This gambrel-roofed brick structure was built by Isaac and Anne Handy in 1741.